 5. Keep your router’s software up to date

-Sometimes router’s firmware, like any other software, contains flaws that can become major vulnerabilities unless they are quickly fixed by firmware releases from the manufacturer.
-Always install the latest software available on the system and download the latest security patches immediately.
+Sometimes a router’s firmware, like any other software, contains flaws that can become major vulnerabilities unless they are quickly fixed by their manufacturers’ firmware releases.
+Always install the latest software available for your router and download the latest security patches immediately.
 This will increase the odds that hackers won’t be able to access your Wi-Fi network.

 6. Make sure you have a good firewall

-A “firewall” is designed to protect computers from harmful intrusions.
-Wireless routers generally contain built-in firewalls but are sometimes shipped with the firewall turned off.
-Be sure to check that the wireless router’s firewall is turned on.
-In case your router doesn’t have such a firewall, make sure you install a good firewall solution on your system to watch for malicious access attempts to your wireless network.
+A “firewall” is designed to protect computers from malware, viruses, and other harmful intrusions.
+Wireless routers generally contain built-in firewalls but are sometimes shipped with these firewalls turned off.
+Check that your wireless router’s firewall is turned on.
+In case your router doesn’t have such a firewall, make sure you install a good firewall solution on your system to guard against malicious access attempts on your wireless network.